azagupta/QuickRepoDeleter-/README.md

 - A confirmation modal lists every repo you're about to delete and requires typing `DELETE` before it will proceed.
 - Deleting a repo removes its issues, pull requests, wiki, and stars along with it.

-## Trust and verification

-This page asks for a token with delete rights on your repos.
-That is a legitimate reason to be suspicious of any page that asks for it, including this one.
-Before pasting a token in:

-- Read `index.html` in this repo.
-It's a single file, plain JavaScript, no build step, no obfuscation.
-Every network call it makes is visible in the source.
-- Confirm it only calls `api.github.com`.
-- If you don't want to trust the hosted version, clone the repo and run it locally instead (see below).

 ## Running locally

 Keep `index.html` in your **Downloads** folder.
 That's the default location every terminal opens near, so you don't have to hunt for it or move it around — and if you ever want it gone, it's just a normal file to delete, no uninstall needed.